-CMIP data is widely available via the Earth System Grid Federation (ESGF) and is accessible to users either via download from the ESGF portal or through the ESGF data nodes hosted by large computing facilities (like CEDA-Jasmin, DKRZ, etc).
+CMIP data is widely available via the Earth System Grid Federation (ESGF) and is accessible to users either via automatic download by esmvaltool or through the ESGF data nodes hosted by large computing facilities (like CEDA-Jasmin, DKRZ, etc).
 This data adheres to, among other standards, the DRS and Controlled Vocabulary standard for naming files and structured paths; the DRS ensures that files and paths to them are named according to a standardized convention.
 Examples of this convention, also used by ESMValTool for file discovery and data retrieval, include: